stockmind/dell-xps-9560-ubuntu-respin/README.md

  - ❌ Goodix Fingerprint sensor

-## Post-installation script
+## Post-install script
-If you already have a standard Ubuntu installation, you can try applying basic tweaks with the `xps-tweaks.sh` script.
+If you already have a standard Ubuntu install, you can try applying basic tweaks with the `xps-tweaks.sh` script.
 You can run it directly without cloning the repository with the following command (requires `curl`):
 ```shell
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/JackHack96/dell-xps-9570-ubuntu-respin/master/xps-tweaks.sh)"